shearenergy/github-slideshow/_posts/0000-01-02-shearenergy.md

 layout: slide
 title: "Welcome to our second slide!"
 ---
-This is my text for the second slide.
+"This is a witty quote."
 Use the left arrow to go back!